-Selling, general and administrative expenses for the nine months ended September 30, 2020 increased by 6.3 million, or 20.6%, compared to the same period in 2019, but decreased as a percentage of sales to 14.6% from 17.0% due to economies of scale as our net sales grew faster than our selling, general and administrative expenses.
+Selling, general and administrative expenses for the nine months ended September 30, 2020 increased by \$6.3 million, or 20.6%, compared to the same period in 2019, but decreased as a percentage of sales to 14.6% from 17.0% due to economies of scale as our net sales grew faster than our selling, general and administrative expenses.
 The \$6.3 million increase in selling, general and administrative expenses is primarily related to higher compensation costs (an increase of \$2.9 million), consulting fees (an increase of \$3.1 million) and audit fees (an increase of \$1.2 million).
-To support our long-term growth plan and our initial public offering ("IPO"), we undertook several initiatives in mid-to-late 2019 and early 2020 which resulted in higher compensation costs, consulting fees and audit/legal fees, including, but not limited to, the hiring of executives such as our new Chief Executive Officer, President and Chief Financial Officer and engaging new third parties such as an IT consulting firm, a new auditor, and several accounting and audit-related consultants.
+To support our long-term growth plan and our IPO, we undertook several initiatives in mid-to-late 2019 and early 2020 which resulted in higher compensation costs, consulting fees and audit/legal fees, including, but not limited to, the hiring of executives such as our new Chief Executive Officer, President and Chief Financial Officer and engaging new third parties such as an IT consulting firm, a new auditor, and several accounting and audit-related consultants.

-We have granted restricted stock units to certain officers, directors and their affiliates which have several vesting conditions including a performance-based vesting requirement (defined as a liquidity event, including an initial public offering).
-A liquidity event, such as this offering, would trigger a significant performance-based stock compensation charge in the quarter during which this offering is completed.
-If this offering is consummated during the fourth quarter of 2020, the estimated share-based compensation cost for restricted stock units and stock options granted as of September 30, 2020 and those issued through November 30, 2020 would be approximately \$8 million to \$9 million, although measurement and recognition of fourth quarter grants will not be finalized until we complete our year-end close procedures and finalize our determination of the fourth quarter award fair values.
+We have granted restricted stock units to certain officers, directors and their affiliates which have several vesting conditions including a performance-based vesting requirement.
+Our IPO triggered a significant performance-based stock compensation charge in the fourth quarter of 2020.
+The estimated share-based compensation cost for restricted stock units and stock options granted as of September 30, 2020 and those issued through November 30, 2020 would be approximately \$8 million to \$9 million, although measurement and recognition of fourth quarter grants will not be finalized until we complete our year-end close procedures and finalize our determination of the fourth quarter award fair values.
 For more information, see Note 9, Stock-based compensation, and Note 11, Subsequent events, to our unaudited interim condensed consolidated financial statements and notes thereto for the nine months ended September 30, 2020 included elsewhere in this prospectus.